jthulhu/beans/doc/src/concepts/parser.md

 Production rules are at the core of the recognition and syntax-tree building steps of every parser, but there are several (equivalent) ways of understanding them.
-These different point of view in turn produce very different parsing algorithms.
+These different points of view produce in turn very different parsing algorithms.

 ## Production rules as recognisers (bottom-up)